khiodev/Video-Trimmer/README.md

 Open the video-trimmer.zip file then extract video-trimmer folder, open it then finally run the video-trimmer.exe

 # Usage
-This program is insanly easy to use, just press on the "Browse A Video" button to select a video then set the minute and second of the begging of the cut do the same for the end of the cut (For example I have a video where I want to trim the video from 1:02 to 1:40 I would enter 1 in the begging minute box and I would add 2 to the begging second box and do the same for end of the cut.)
+This program is insanly easy to use, just press on the "Browse A Video" button to select a video then set the minute and second of the beginning of the cut do the same for the end of the cut (For example I have a video where I want to trim the video from 1:02 to 1:40 I would enter 1 in the beginning minute box and I would add 2 to the beginning second box and do the same for end of the cut.)

 # Developer's Note
 This app was made only using python and it was made in an hour.
 If you enjoy this app please star this page 😊 and consider sharing it with someone who would love this program, enjoy.